Governing Law and Regulations

 • Administration and enforcement.
 The MDA administers and enforces the financial responsibility rules for pesticide businesses.
 The DOH is responsible for the administration and enforcement of drinking water rules and programs in Minnesota.
 The MPCA administers and enforces the state's hazardous waste and universal waste rules.

 Many of Minnesota's environmental compliance statutes have financial responsibility requirements.
-Generally, these rules require that certain facilities prove they are able to pay for damages caused by ...
+Generally, these rules require that certain facilities prove they are able to pay for damages caused by releases to the environment.
+In most ...